Our quartz was created by nature more consistently pure than anywhere else in the world

 The area is home to unique granitic pegmatite rocks relatively devoid of contaminants because of the geological conditions under which they were formed.

 The Appalachians predate the Himalayas, the Alps, and the Rocky Mountains.
-The range traverses the North American continent, from Newfoundland and Labrador in Canada all the way down to Alabama in the Southern U.S. North Carolina is home to the Blue Ridge Mountains, a subrange of the mighty Appalachians known for their iconic blue haze.
+The range traverses the North American continent.
+North Carolina is home to the Blue Ridge Mountains, a subrange of the mighty Appalachians known for their iconic blue haze.